pantuza/c-project-template/README.md

-# c-project-template
+# C project template

-A C project template with configure, Makefile, command line options parsing and unittest using cmocka
+A C project template with configure, Makefile, command line options parsing and unittest using cmocka.